antonmedv/walk/README.md

 Why another file manager?
 I wanted something simple and minimalistic, something to help me with faster navigation in the filesystem.
 A cd & ls replacement.
 So I build "llama".
-It allows to quickly navigate with fuzzy searching, cd integration is quite simple.
-Opens vim right from llama.
+It allows to quickly navigate with fuzzy searching; cd integration is quite simple.
+Open vim right from the llama.
 That's it.
 Simple and dumb as a llama.

 ## Install